turingschool/curriculum/source/projects/jsblogger.markdown

 ### Creating the Articles Controller

 We're going to use another Rails generator but your terminal has the console currently running.
-Let's open one more terminal or command propmt and move to your project directory which we'll use for command-line scripts.
+Let's open one more terminal or command prompt and move to your project directory which we'll use for command-line scripts.
 In that new terminal, enter this command:

 ```plain
 rails generate controller articles